 The Commercial Site Planning Review Process for New Hampshire

 If a site plan is necessary, the developer needs to complete the local government’s site plan application along with a conceptual plan.
-This gets the review process started.
+This starts the review process.
 A technical review is completed by members of different departments.
 A developer should expect to receive comments from the traffic engineering, building, environmental, utilities, and fire safety departments, as well as a few others.
 All the comments the developer receives will allow them to know what other permits and information is required prior to the construction starting.

 Items Reviewed During the Commercial Site Planning Process